About

 About Us:

 We are made of the places where we lived, the food we ate and the people we interacted with.
-This website, Mahanandi, is a way for us to show our gratitude to all those what we are made of, the places, the food and the people.
+This website, Mahanandi, is a way for us to show our appreciation to all those what we are made of, the places, the food and the people.

 This website is also a way to communicate with our family through our parents’ recipes.
 Some are presented intact, some are tweaked and some are entirely new.
 Mostly homecooked everyday meals, sometimes special, and always with a consciousness of what is going into the pot and the body.